 - The purchaser will have possession of the property on the same date as signing the acte de vente

 Conditions particuliers are special conditions which may be required by one of the parties but which is under their control.
 For example, that:

 - the vendor clears out the garage before completion

-- a search at the land registry reveals no mortgage or charge on the property that will not be cleared by the sale proceeds
+- A search at the land registry reveals no mortgage or charge on the property which is not capable of being cleared by the sale proceeds.

-- that local planning information does not reveal any public utility easements that interferes unduly with the enjoyment of the property
+- That local planning information does not reveal any easement which interferes unduly with the enjoyment of the property.

-- that no authority that has a right of pre-emption over the property exercises this right
+- That no authority who has a right of pre-emption over the property exercises this right.

 There are others which are absolutely necessary such as:

 - that the purchaser is able to obtain a loan which he needs for the purchase (if a loan is needed)

 - that the purchaser is able to sell his UK property (if the purchase is dependent on this)